amoskyalo/material-UI-CLI/README.md

 Initializing a new React project with the MUI CLI offers several advantages:

+- 📦 Installs all Material UI-related dependencies, including MUI icons, ensuring comprehensive support for Material UI features in your project.
 - ✅ Enables you to choose which Material UI components to scaffold into your project.
+- ⚙️ Automatically generates a theme file.
 - 🎨 Includes pre-configured Material UI theming.
 - 🚀 Allows you to focus on development rather than setup.

+The downside of using MUI CLI to initialize your project includes:

+- ⚠️ It relies on **CRA**, which might be a drawback for those intending to use other tools like **Vite**.
+- ⚠️ The scaffolded MUI components are written in **JavaScript**, which could be a downside for those using **TypeScript**.

+The MUI CLI team is actively exploring the best ways to address these issues promptly to facilitate smoother development.